natewatson999/node-virustotal/README.md

 ```

 ## v3.getURLRelationships()
-This takes a URL, a relationship, and a standard callback.
+This takes a SHA256 hashed URL, a relationship, and a standard callback.
 The relationships regarding the domain are looked up in VirusTotal's database, and the information is returned in res.
 This returns this instance of the v3 object.
 The relationship should be a member variable of nvt.relationships.

 ### Example

 ```
 const nvt = require('node-virustotal');
 const defaultTimedInstance = nvt.makeAPI();
+const hashed = nvt.sha256('http://wikionemore.com/');
-const theSameObject = defaultTimedInstance.getURLRelationships('http://wikionemore.com', nvt.relationships.graphs, function(err, res){
+const theSameObject = defaultTimedInstance.getURLRelationships(hashed, nvt.relationships.graphs, function(err, res){
   if (err) {
     console.log('Well, crap.');
     console.log(err);